Broken and Beautiful

-BROKEN AND BEAUTIFUL EVENT
+BROKEN OR BEAUTIFUL EVENTS

 The face of sexual violence is everywhere.
 The grumpy grocery store checker, the guy who flipped you off on the highway, the neighbor that is constantly in your face, the family member that yells at everyone - these are the walking wounded.
 You can't tell by looking at them because victims of sexual assault and domestic violence don't come with labels.
 But if you take time to listen, you will see the evidence.
 Most people don't want to be angry, violent, or abusive.
 Most people don't want to walk around feeling afraid and ashamed.
 Beginning with ourselves, we can break the victim cycle.